Quick Legal Facts

 (c) Any ordinance, resolution or regulation prohibited by either subsection (a) or (b) that was adopted prior to July 1, 2014, shall be null and void.

-Some Kansas municipalities have conformed their ordinances to conform with the 2013 revisions.
+Some Kansas municipalities have changed their ordinances to conform with the 2013 revisions.
 A search of a given city’s code of ordinances will typically reveal problematic pre-2014 knife restrictive measures.

 21-6304 – Restrictions on Convicted Felons